A night market in Taipei with a blue color filter

 Do I need a visa to travel to Taiwan?

-To find out if you need a visa, we recommend navigating to Sherpa, a useful tool for getting up-to-date international travel requirements.
+To find out if you need a visa, we recommend navigating this website for getting up-to-date international travel requirements.
 Simply enter the issuing country of your passport, where you’re traveling from (including if you have a connecting destination), your dates of travel, and click “see requirements”.
 Your trip summary will include whether or not you require a visa for your connecting flight or final destination, COVID-19 guidance, and other documentation requirements.
 Please note that travel requirements are frequently updated, and we recommend that you check the latest entry requirements before your trip.
-(Note: You can navigate the page in different languages!)
+(Note: RightsCon is not partnered or in affiliation with the website mentioned in this page.
+We recognize the implications of its name and we don’t endorse it being used outside of its context of indigenous Sherpa communities and clans.

 How do I apply for a visa to Taiwan?